-- During the Great Tribulation, people will be forced to take this on their hand or forehead as a sign of worship of the Beast and to be able to engage in commerce in the Beast empire (Rev 13:16-18).
-Those who refuse will be martyred or at least starve (Rev 20:4).
-People speculate that it may already be here in the form of a biochip or barcode, but the truth is we will not know for sure what form it will take until it arrives.
-The arrival does not come until after the faithful saints are taken to the prepared place that Revelation 12 describes.
+Christians often worry that the mark may already be here in the form of a biochip or barcode, but the truth is that the mark will not appear on earth until after the faithful saints are taken away to the prepared place that Revelation 12 describes.
 Those who do take the mark are not tortured forever (Rev 14:10-11 cf. Isa 34:9-10; Rev 19:3) but they do miss the rapture and suffer through the seven bowls of God's wrath (Rev 14:10) which likely will kill them (2/3 – Zech 13:8).

 - The Millennium